SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-copilot.md

 4. In the `ProphecyCluster` CR, do the following:

 - add `copilot` to `enabledapps`
-- add `image` section if required as below, else defaults to `latest`
+- add `image` section as below, providing the version
 - add the `copilot` section as below in the same level as other enabled apps

 ```